What is hybrid cloud? Is it better than on-premise or cloud software?

 Before you move to a hybrid cloud solution, make sure you have the technology in place to allow the two solutions to connect and interact.
 A strong network connection is essential.
 This usually means a wide area network or dedicated networking service for additional security.

-Hybrid cloud can seem like the perfect marriage between on-premise and cloud because it offers both security and scalability.
+A hybrid cloud can seem like the perfect marriage between on-premise and cloud because it offers both security and scalability.
 However, it’s important to note that implementing a hybrid cloud solution is more complex than a traditional cloud SaaS model, and therefore more expensive.

-Budget will definitely impact the decision of cloud vs on-premise vs hybrid, along with other factors like your business structure and needs.
+Budget will definitely impact the decision of cloud vs. on-premise vs. hybrid, along with other factors like your business structure and needs.

 Scenarios where hybrid cloud crushes the competition